mpatfield/homebridge-econet-rheem/README.md

 * Celcius should work but is untested
   * *Let me know if you have successfully used ºC so I can remove this*
 * Thermostat implementation is incomplete since I don't have access to the necessary hardware
-  * *Running in debug mode will generate the json output I need*
+  * *Running in debug/verbose mode will generate the json output needed*
 * Due to limitations in HomeKit, it is not possible to switch water heater modes, only enable/disable and adjust the desired temperature.

 ## Installation